How to add Arduino Library for Proteus and Simulate Arduino Projects

 STEP 6: Paste the files here and you are done!

 STEP 8: Search for “Arduino”, you will see 6 Arduino boards in the component section.
-Select the Board of your choice and start simulating!
+Select the board of your choice and start simulating!

-How to simulate Arduino projects in Proteus?
+Arduino projects in proteus

 void setup() {